 Black people joined the fight against the British, even before the official formation of the Continental Army.
 Yet, Congress did not authorize their recruitment until January 1776.3 Each unit commander determined whether he would accept Black enlistments.
 Even with these restrictions, Black people continued to fill both military and civilian support roles.
 Many fought in integrated units, which would not occur again until the Korean War, about 170 years later.

-Approximately approximately 722 Patriots of African descent at Valley Forge, mostly in Rhode Island, Connecticut, and Massachusetts units.
-Some of them would have dual African and American Indian heritage.
+Approximately 700 to 720 Patriots of African descent at Valley Forge, mostly in Rhode Island, Connecticut, and Massachusetts units.4 Some of them had dual African and American Indian heritage.
 Beginning in the eighteenth century, for example, Black people and Pequot Indians frequently intermarried.
 Individuals with dual heritage included Cash Africa, Robert Freeman, and possibly others in the 1st, 2d, 5th, and 8th Connecticut Regiments.

 Some Patriots of Color are well known.
 For others, we have only their names.
 However, researchers continue to uncover additional information on their lives.
 The following are short biographies of just a few of these varied individuals:

-Among Patriot forces, between 5,000-6,000 enslaved people fought for this nation’s independence, hoping that they too might benefit from purported principles of freedom and liberty.
+Among Patriot forces, between 5,000 to 6,000 enslaved people of African descent fought for this nation’s independence, hoping that they too might benefit from purported principles of freedom and liberty.

 The publication of the Declaration of Independence also forced civilians to confront the contradictions of slavery in a society where “all Men are created equal.”
 And enslaved people used these words to their advantage.
 In 1781, a jury declared Quock Walker a free man.
 Walker and his lawyers successfully argued that slavery contradicted Article I of Massachusetts’s new constitution.
 Modeled on the Declaration of Independence, it stated: